chrisbra/vim-tex-indent/README.md

 # vim-tex-indent
-Official Vim indent script for tex
+Not official Vim indent script for tex

 # License
 The Vim License applies.
 See `:h license`